charlotte-zhuang/coding-problems/useful-code/java.md

 ### Prime Factorization

-This method has a runtime of O(n^0.5), where n is the size of the factored number.
+Repeatedly divides a given number to count the factors.
+Time-complexity is _O(n^0.5)_, where _n_ is the size of the factored number.

 It can greatly benefit from a fast prime check, to see if a number has any factors (see below).

 ```java